 Wondering what are the best places to visit for Christmas in the US?
 Whether you are dreaming of a white Christmas or a warm beach destination, this list of the best places to spend Christmas in the US will help you make up your mind!

-I have asked the help of fellow travel bloggers with personal experience to share their amazing Christmas spent in different places in the country.
+I have asked the help of fellow travel bloggers with personal experiences to share their amazing Christmas spent in different places in the country.

 Whether you are looking for travel inspiration on where to spend your next Christmas holiday or you are just curious to read about Christmas celebrations around the US, I am sure you will enjoy this read.

 The Best Places to Spend Christmas in the USA